wez/wez.github.io/docs/about.md

 ![Wez Furlong](images/wez-portrait-400.jpeg){ class=float-right-mug }

 I'm an experienced software engineer and entrepreneur.
-A lot of what I've build over the years is Open Source.
-I'm originally from England but I've lived in the USA for a long time.
-I'm currently based in Arizona.
+A lot of what I've built over the years is Open Source.
+I'm from and reside in England but also previously lived and worked in the USA for a long time.
 I like to unwind with an occasional single malt and a good movie.
 If I can't get my hands on those, I'll substitute bourbon, bad sci-fi or gaming.